-This was mobile, developed in co-operation with the Guggenheim Museum NY,
+This ismobile, developed in co-operation with the Guggenheim Museum in New York.

 "But what does it take to make a mobile that reflects the modernist architecture of the Guggenheim Museum in New York, pays tribute to its famous architect, Frank Lloyd Wright, and reflects the art inside?"